apache/parquet-site/content/en/blog/features/alp_encoding.md

 As anyone who has worked with floating point knows, this calculation may not yield exactly the original value due to rounding errors.
-In order for ALP to be lossless it must return exactly the original bits that were encoded, so the original full precision floating point value is stored an "exception" value for any values that do not round trip losslessly.
+In order for ALP to be lossless it must return exactly the original bits that were encoded, so the original full precision floating point value is stored as an "exception" value for any values that do not round trip losslessly (this includes special values such as `NaN`, `±Infinity`, and `-0.0`).

 ALP stores data in "vectors" of between `8` and `32K` values (e.g., `1024`).
-Each vector stores a single exponent and factor, and the encoded values are stored by subtracting the lowest value (frame of reference) and then bit-packed into a fixed size location.
+Each vector stores a single exponent and factor, and the encoded values are stored by subtracting the lowest value (frame of reference) and then bit-packed to a fixed width.
 Exceptions are stored directly after the encoded array.
 The layout of each ALP vector is shown below.